Convolutional Neural Bandit for Visual-aware Recommendation: Main Theorems

-$\bar{d}$ is the effective dimension first defined in \citet{valko2013finite} to analyze the kernel bandits and then applied by \citet{zhou2020neural} to measure the diminishing rate of NTK \citep{ntk2018neural}.
+\end{theorem} Note that as $\bar{S}$ is fixed to every arm in round $t$ and it can be calculated according to Lemma \ref{lemma:gounththeta}, it does not affect the exploration performance of UCB and thus the complexity of regret bound. $\bar{d}$ is the effective dimension first defined in \citet{valko2013finite} to analyze the kernel bandits and then applied by \citet{zhou2020neural} to measure the diminishing rate of NTK \citep{ntk2018neural}.
 We adapt it to the CNTK \citep{arora2019exact, yang2019scaling} to alleviate the predicament caused by the blowing up of parameters.